openDAQ/JetModule/README.md

 **TODO:**
 - Add Support for all property types.
-- Need to change have root device is looped through.
-Have to parse every folder under it.
+- Parse signals
 - Display object types
 - Jet state has to be updated once some property value is changed
+- How to get paths?